How to Weld Sheet Metal or Thin Stock (For Beginners)

 tig welding stainless steel pipe

-You must use a small diameter tungsten electrode like 0.020, 0.040, and 1/16 in. to successfully weld thin stock.
-Large diameter tungsten electrodes require higher amperage to start the arc, leading to warping or burning of the material.
+To weld thin stock successfully, use a small diameter tungsten electrode like 0.020, 0.040, and 1/16 in.
+Large-diameter tungsten electrodes require higher amperage to start the arc, leading to warping or burning of the material.

 Grind the tungsten tip to a sharp point to weld steel, and use either ER70S-2 filler metal or a silicon bronze rod.
-Little heat is needed to melt silicon bronze, making it one of the most popular filler metals for fragile, thin steel sheets.
+You need little heat to melt silicon bronze, making it one of the most popular filler metals for fragile, thin steel sheets.

 Avoid helium-argon shielding gas mixtures because helium improves the heat input.
 It’s best to stick to pure argon shielding gas when TIG welding thin gauges.